MakieOrg/Makie.jl/docs/documentation/backends/rprmakie.md

 mesh!(ax, Sphere(Point3f, 0), material=mat)

 # There are three main ways to turn a Makie scene into a picture:
-# Get the colorbuffer of the RPRScreen.
-RPRScreen also has `show` overloaded for the mime `image\png` so it should display in IJulia/Jupyter/VSCode.
+# Get the colorbuffer of the Screen.
+Screen also has `show` overloaded for the mime `image\png` so it should display in IJulia/Jupyter/VSCode.
 image = colorbuffer(screen)::Matrix{RGB{N0f8}}
 # Replace a specific (sub) LScene with RPR, and display the whole scene interactively in GLMakie
 using GLMakie